Alla Kudryavtseva: 2014

 Kudryavtseva/Rodionova continued their successful partnership starting the year with a title at Brisbane.
 The second title came in February in Dubai, where they defeated Kops-Jones and Spears in the final.
-Their biggest Grand Slam result came at Wimbledon, where they lost in the quarterfinal against Babos/Mladenovic.
+Their biggest Grand Slam tournament result came at Wimbledon, where they lost in the quarterfinal against Babos/Mladenovic.
 They also reached the semifinals in Cincinnati and Beijing, the quarterfinals in Miami, Doha and Wuhan.
 Their last title of the season came at an international event in Tianjin, which also led them into the WTA Championships in Singapore.

-In their debut Championships in Singapore appearing Kudryavtseva/Rodionova beat a fourth-seeded team of Makarova/Vesnina, 4–6, 6–2, [10–6].
+In their debut Tour Championships in Singapore appearing Kudryavtseva/Rodionova beat a fourth-seeded team of Makarova/Vesnina, 4–6, 6–2, [10–6].
 In the semifinals, they were defeated by title defenders Hsieh Su-wei/Peng Shuai, 6–1, 6–4.
 As a consequence, Kudryavtseva pushed into the top 20 in doubles, reaching a career-high ranking of 15.

 In addition to the success in doubles, Kudryavtseva qualified for nine singles events including three Grand Slam tournaments; Australian Open, French Open and Wimbledon.
-She was able to finish the year in the top 100 at No. 96 for the first time since 2010.
+She was able to finish the year in the top 100, at No. 96, for the first time since 2010.